 I am a Professor of Astrophysics in the School of Physics & Astronomy at the University of Leicester.

-My work looks at how planets form in discs around young stars like our Sun, how stars form, and how super-massive black holes grow.
+My research focuses on the formation of exoplanets, and the physics of planet-forming discs around young stars like our Sun.
+I've also studied how stars form, and how super-massive black holes grow.
 Most of my work involves building theoretical and numerical models of these systems, in order to try and understand how they behave and evolve.
 For a more detailed description, please see my research page.

 Bio